Tax returns and compliance

 Maternity leave starts eight weeks before the anticipated date of birth and ends eight weeks after the effective date of birth.

 The leave after the date of birth will be extended to a total of 12 weeks in case of:

 All employees who are legally and continuously occupied at a workplace in Luxembourg, and who have been affiliated to the Luxembourg social security for at least 12 months at the birth can be entitled to a parental leave.

-If the two parents are entitled to the parental leave, the first parent has to take the parental leave immediately after the maternity leave, and the second parent can take the parental leave anytime until the fifth birthday of the child.
-If only one parent is entitled to parental leave, he/she can take the leave anytime until the fifth birthday of the child.
+If the two parents are entitled to the parental leave, the first parent has to take the parental leave immediately after the maternity leave, and the second parent can take the parental leave anytime until the sixth birthday of the child (12th birthday for adopted children).
+If only one parent is entitled to parental leave, he/she can take the leave anytime until the sixth birthday of the child.